cragis/McP/instructions/brain.md

 ![](img/SKR_layout_rotated.png)

 A. Heated bed to HB: + to +, - to -

 B. Power to POWER: make sure + from PSU connects to + here (copper wire if you followed heart instructions).
-Note that + for power is on the left, while + for the heated bed is on
+Note that + for power is on the left, while + for the heated bed is on the right

 C. Extruder heater cartridge to E0: the white woven insulated wires coming from the extruder cable, either polarity is fine

 D. X motor to XM

 E. Y motor to YM

 F. Z1 motor (lead from left motor) to ZMA

 G. Z2 motor (lead from right motor) to E1M !warning!

 H. E motor to E0M

 I. Extruder fan (orange wires) to FAN1

 J. Extrusion cooling fan (blue wires) to FAN0

 K. Heated bed thermistor to TB

 L. Hotend thermistor to TH0: white wires with connector coming from extruder cable

 M. BLTouch servo (brown, red, yellow connector) to SERVOS

 N. BLTouch sensor (black and white 3 pin connector) to NPWR Z-STOP

 O. Ribbon cable #1 from face (LCD) to EXP1

 P. Ribbon cable #2 from face (LCD) to EXP2

 Q. Optional brain box cooling fan(s) to FAN3 (and FAN2)

 ## Step 13: Optional - Route the cables neatly